(Last Updated On: August 22, 2023)

 Then, a closed caption node (1) will appear at the position of the playhead on the Timeline pane, and a closed caption editor (2) appears on the Canvas for you to type the subtitles.

-After that, drag the end edge of the CC node to adjust its timing to make CC synchronize with the audio.
-By doing so, French will be the default subtitles.
+Remember to drag the end edge of the CC node to adjust its timing to make CC synchronize with the audio.

 On the other hand, if you have a French subtitle (*.srt) file in advance, you can import it to the project.
 Click the arrow on the Closed Caption button in the Insert tab > From File… > Import To Single Slide or Import To Multiple Slides > select the subtitle file.